hoangvtv/hoangvtv/README.md

 **` Software Engineer`**

-As a student graduate from the Posts and Telecommunications Institute of Technology - PTITHCM, I am eager to utilize my skills and knowledge to become a highly qualified software engineer.
-My immediate goal is to secure a challenging position as a Back-End and Front-End: Developer.
-In the long term, I aim to progress into a Senior Full-stack Developer position and ultimately evolve into a Solutions Architect, where I can lead and drive innovative solutions for complex problems.
+Aspiring Software Engineer eager to apply my skills and knowledge to develop scalable and efficient software solutions.
+My goal is to grow into a Senior Software Engineer and ultimately become a Solutions Architect, driving innovation and solving complex technical challenges

 ---